-Luckily, there are strategies that you can take on to help you get hired and grant you the experience the freedom and perks of working online.
+Luckily, there are strategies that you can take on to help you get hired and grant you the experience of the freedom and perks of working online.

 It’s not just companies that need reputation management.
-As a job-seeker hunting for an occupation online, it only seems logical that you should also possess a trustworthy presence on the internet.
+As job-seeker hunting for an occupation online, it only seems logical that you should also possess a trustworthy presence on the internet.
 Still, many people take this for granted.